 Stroll the Piata Sfatului by day and go bear watching by night.
 (Yes, Romania has one of the largest brown bear populations in Europe, second only to Russia.)
 Enjoy a full-course authentic dinner for two at a whopping price of $20, tip included.

 One could easily spend several days in this region without any shortage of fun-filled activities or amazing sights.
+It’s truly one of the most unique places in Europe.
 Visit Brașov soon, though.
 Its rock bottom prices won’t last forever.

 A lot of folks forget about Slovenia, a tiny little country nestled between Italy and the increasingly popular Croatia, but its capital city of Ljubljana is anything but forgettable.
 There are a hundred beautiful places in Slovenia, and Ljubljana is definitely one of them!